Wluper/matilda/README.md

    a .txt file, the user will be taken to the turn and dialogue segmentation screen to split the text file into turns and dialogues.
 If the file is a .json file, it must be in the correct format (described below).
 Users will then be able to label their uploaded data using LIDA's front end.
+Once annotations have been obatined, LIDA's inter-annotator disagreement resolution screen can be used to solve conflicts between annotators.

 ## Installation